Long Plains

 Residents rely on Balaklava, approximately 10 kilometres to the south, for essential services including shops, schools, and medical facilities.
 The locality sits within a productive agricultural zone in the Clare and Gilbert Valleys region, well known for its wheat and barley farming.
 A private vehicle is essential for daily life as no public transport serves the area.

-Long Plains falls under postcode 5501 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Frome electorate.
+Long Plains falls under postcode 5501 and is governed by the Wakefield Council (Local Government Area).
+For federal elections, residents vote in the electorate of Grey, while state elections fall under the Frome electorate.

 Location